-Around this time PiF changed its governance structure, moving towards a smaller management group and soon after taking on the first paid staff – an administrator to manage membership subscriptions and services.
-Since then PiF has taken on more paid staff, including a Membership Services Manager, part time directors and a conference organiser.
-Governance changed again in 2009 with the formation of a Strategy Group to oversee the development of the organisation in the future and an Advisory Group to make sure the needs and views of members were fed into and reflected in the services offered.
-PiF moved from an unincorporated association to a company limited by guarantee in 2008.
+Around this time PIF changed its governance structure, moving towards a smaller management group and soon after taking on the first paid staff – an administrator to manage membership subscriptions and services.
+Governance changed again in 2009 with the formation of a Strategy Group to oversee the development of the organisation in the future, and an Advisory Group to make sure the needs and views of members were fed into and reflected in the services offered.
+PIF moved from an unincorporated association to a company limited by guarantee in 2007.

-PiF membership has grown and broadened in the years since its formation.
-There are now over 550 members from across all sectors, representing every kind of information producer and provider, from very large international companies to small health charities, from national health departments to researchers and freelancers.
-Services for members have also developed; the annual national conference goes from strength to strength, topic-focused events bring together members and non-members, the PiF Query service offers individual answers to the challenges of developing health information and the voice of producers is being heard through work to influence national health policy.
+PIF membership has grown and broadened in the years since its formation.
+There are now over 600+ members from across all sectors, representing every kind of information producer and provider, from very large international companies to small health charities, from national health departments to researchers and freelancers.
+Services for members have also developed; topic-focused events bring together members and non-members, the PIF Query service offers individual answers to the challenges of providing health information and the voice of producers is being heard through work to influence national health policy.

-PiF continues to grow and develop and plays an increasingly important role in the development of future work on health literacy, shared decision making, patient experience and reducing health inequalities through raising standards and improving access to health information for all.
+PIF continues to grow and develop, and plays an important role in the development of future work on health literacy, shared decision making, patient experience and reducing health inequalities through raising standards and improving access to health information for all.

 Underpinning all this is the need to demonstrate the impact high-quality health information has on outcomes.
 This is our major focus for the coming year.